devcula/travel_webapp/README.md

 #The Frontend is based on HTML, CSS, JavaScript, Jquery, BootStrap and AngularJS while the backend is built using Java, Hibernate framework and MySql database.

 #Restful Api's were created to connect both ends.

+################TO RUN THE PROJECT##################

+1. Start the MySql server installed on your system.

+2. Create a database with any name to store the dummy data.

+3. Run the sql script User_TableScript.sql placed in src/com/devcula/resources.

+4. Run the data.sql script in the same database.
+It's also present in src/com/devcula/resources.

+5. Update the connection url in hibernate.cfg.xml file located in src/com/devcula/resources according to your sql server settings and your database name.

+5. Update the same connection url in getConnectionString() method of Factory class present in src/com/devcula/resources.

+6. After successfully completing above steps, run the DataInit class as a standalone java program.
+DataInit class is also present in src/com/devcula/resources.

+7. Once all the steps are completed, host the project on a web server like Apache Tomcat or IBM Websphere and run index.html present in WebContent folder.

+NOTE: If on launching index.html, you get "Website Under maintenance", it means one of more steps failed to execute.

+For any help, mail me at abhimaxfield@gmail.com.